henrywoo/microgpt/README.md

 ## Quick Start

+### Package-Based Training
+microGPT is designed to work as a standalone package.
+After installation, you can train models from any directory without needing the source code.

 ### Dataset Preparation

 microGPT comes with a built-in Shakespeare dataset for character-level language modeling.
-The dataset preparation script is included in the package for easy access.
+The dataset preparation script and raw text data are included in the package for easy access.
 The dataset preparation process:

-1. **Downloads** the Shakespeare text from GitHub
+1. **Uses** the Shakespeare text included in the package
 2. **Tokenizes** characters into integers (vocabulary size: ~65 characters)
 3. **Splits** data into training (90%) and validation (10%) sets
-4. **Saves** processed data in binary format for fast loading
+4. **Saves** processed data in `./data/shakespeare_char/` relative to your current working directory

 ### Installation